Life Cos. Drive More Lending While Banks Take a Back Seat

 Banks are facing a “wall” of CRE loan maturities—according to MBA, nearly $2 trillion of CRE’s outstanding debt will mature over the next three years—at a time when asset valuations have dropped up to 50 percent for office and 30 percent for multifamily.
 But the problem is having little impact on life company loans because the majority of their loans are on a longer maturity schedule (10 to 20 years vs. five to seven years for bank loans), Kokernak pointed out.

-Construction loans originated recently have provided “the best relative value,” Michaud said, but spreads have compressed since more private lenders have entered this space to fill the void left banks pulling out.
+Construction loans originated recently have provided “the best relative value,” Michaud pointed out, but spreads have compressed since more private lenders have entered this space to fill the void left by banks pulling out.

-Voya, which invests in core, core plus and opportunistic strategies, established the Commercial Mortgage Loan Fund along with 27 separate managed accounts, which are sources for funding commercial loans totaling approximately $14.5 billion of AAU (Agency Advice Units).
+Voya, which invests in core, core plus and opportunistic strategies, established the Commercial Mortgage Loan Fund along with 27 separate managed accounts, which are sources for funding commercial loans totaling approximately $14.5 billion of Agency Advice Units.
 Michaud noted that his company expects to finish this year with $2.5 billion in loan volume, with an average deal size of $30 million.
 However, the largest deal this year was $90 million.

 You May Also Like